cozy/cozy-client/docs/api/cozy-client.md

 </dd>
 <dt><a href="#TimeSeriesJSONAPI">TimeSeriesJSONAPI</a> ⇒ <code><a href="#TimeSeriesJSONAPI">TimeSeriesJSONAPI</a></code></dt>
 <dd><p>Helper to retrieve time series by their date interval and source.</p>
-<p>The starting date must be greater or equal while the ending date must
-be stricly less than the given startDate and endDate parameters.</p>
 </dd>
 <dt><a href="#HydratedQueryState">HydratedQueryState</a> ⇒ <code><a href="#HydratedQueryState">HydratedQueryState</a></code></dt>
 <dd><p>Returns the query from the store with hydrated documents.</p>